 - Implied with Chloe, the rich Alpha Bitch from Miraculous Ladybug.
 People accusing her looks of being plastic surgery is apparently a Berserk Button for her.

-- The Simpsons: In "The Hateful Eight Year Olds" Lisa is invited to the birthday party of her friend Addy.
-At the party, she meets Addy's other friends who are all alpha bitches.
-One of these friends is a girl who can't express emotions because she was exposed to botox in the womb.
+- The Simpsons: In "The Hateful Eight Year Olds", Lisa is invited to the birthday party of her friend Addy.
+At the party, she meets Addy's other friends who are all Alpha Bitches.
+One of these friends is a girl who can't express emotions because she was exposed to Botox in the womb.
 Addy is jealous of this, suggesting that their influence is rubbing off on her.

 - South Park: In "Bebe's Boobs Destroy Society", Bebe's breasts start to develop and become more noticeable, which attracts all the guys in the fourth grade, but earns her the ire of the other girls who call her a slut because of it.
-Wendy, who was one of those girls, eventually resorts to getting breast implants in a desperate attempt to get the guys to notice her, resulting in her having ridiculous Gag Boobs that only wind up getting her laughed at, as by that time all the guys had gotten over Bebe.
+Wendy, who was one of those girls, eventually resorts to getting breast implants in a desperate attempt to get the guys to notice her, resulting in her having ridiculous boobs that only wind up getting her laughed at, as by that time all the guys had gotten over Bebe.